Apartments for Rent in Dubai: Renting vs. Buying – What’s the Best Choice in 2025?

 Financial Considerations: Costs of Renting vs. Buying

-Before making a decision, compare monthly costs, upfront expenses, and long-term benefits.
+Before making a decision, compare monthly costs, upfront expenses (including agent fees for both renting and buying), and long-term benefits.

 Renting vs. Buying: Cost Breakdown